Side view of Honda HR-V

 Those who like a premium sound system will want to opt for Advance Style cars as it brings an upgraded audio setup over the standard one.
 The exterior of the HR-V is also given a boost at this level thanks to a two-tone paint finish.
 The exterior design is taken to another level with the inclusion of contrast orange detailing, too.

-Review: Honda HR-V
+Expert Review: New Honda HR-V

 Honda’s HR-V has historically been a sound offering in the mid-size SUV segment, delivering excellent practicality alongside the excellent reliability that comes with any model in the Honda stable.
 The previous-generation car though, by the end of its life, was starting to look a little long in the tooth, which is why a completely new version has been introduced.
 Promising efficient running as well as a more technology-focused interior, this latest HR-V could prove popular indeed.
 We’ve been trying it out to see what it’s like.